Employment Contract Issues for Medical Professionals

 A non-compete agreement (or clause) states that, upon termination, the former employee is prohibited from working within a certain distance of the former employer for a certain amount of time.
 Although these types of agreements generally are disfavored by courts as restraints on free trade, they are valid and enforceable so long as their terms are reasonable — especially against highly skilled professionals like physicians.
 If your contract contains a non-compete clause, assume that your employer will attempt to use it against you when you leave.

 Need Help?
-Contact a Maryland Employment Attorney
+Contact a Maryland Medical Employment Contract Attorney

 Before signing an employment contract, it would be in your best interest to have it reviewed by an experienced attorney.
-To get started, please contact a Maryland employment attorney at the Law Firm of J.W.
+To get started, please contact a Maryland medical employment contract attorney at the Law Firm of J.W.
 Stafford for a consultation by calling 410-514-6099.